-FACT: Τρώγω utilised in vv56,57 and 58 literally means to gnaw, munch or crunch and as you will see from Bible-hub’s Greek concordance HERE is never used metaphorically in the New Testament.
+FACT: Τρώγω utilised in vv56,57 and 58 literally means to gnaw, munch or crunch.
+As can be confirmed in Bible-hub’s Greek concordance HERE the word is never used metaphorically in the New Testament.
 That is what so shocked Jesus’ listeners: “How can this man possibly give us His flesh to eat?” (v52).
-So those (like myself in the past) who take the bread and wine of the Eucharist to be purely symbolic have a problem, especially in view of verses 54 and 56.
+So those who take the bread and wine of the Eucharist to be purely symbolic have a problem.
+That is especially in view of verses 54 and 56.
 Feeding on Christ’s flesh and drinking His blood in the sense that Jesus/John intended determines whether or not one is “in Christ” (v56), whether or not one will be raised at the last day (v54b) and as considered in my last post whether or not one possesses Life of an eternal quality (v54a).

-Neither does the process have to be explained scientifically anymore than the feeding of the 5000 from a few loaves and fishes can be explained scientifically: it simply cannot – such is the nature of miracles and the work of the Holy Spirit.
+Neither does the process have to be explained scientifically anymore than the feeding of the 5000 from a few loaves and fishes can be explained scientifically.
+It simply cannot – such is the nature of miracles and the work of the Holy Spirit.
 But I adduce in my book that from these words of Jesus recorded by John and crucially from the evidence we have from the writings of the earliest Christian writers, some of whom were the immediate successors or students of the twelve disciples, the understanding was that the bread and wine they consumed at the Eucharist (at the least) contained or actually became the flesh and blood of Christ.
 Quoting from my book:

-Even in the oldest post-Biblical authentic writing available (the Didache c. xiv approx. AD96), the “breaking of bread” is referred to as a sacrifice and is explicitly related with the prophecy in Malachi (1:11) to the pure offering with incense being offered by the Gentiles.
+Even in the oldest post-Biblical authentic writing available (the Didache c. xiv approx. AD96) refers to the “breaking of bread” as a sacrifice and related with the prophecy in Malachi (1:11); the pure offering with incense being offered by the Gentiles.
 The Malachi prophecy was understood by the early Fathers to be foretelling the universal and perpetuated daily sacrifice35 to be provided under the New Dispensation.
 Moving to the present day, the Eastern Orthodox Church whom we have observed was a relatively stable element in the sixteenth century debacle has historically regarded the Divine Liturgy as “the awesome sacrifice entrusted to the Church to be re-enacted and given to the faithful for the nourishment of their faith and forgiveness of their sins”36.

-These essential matters were never intended to be delineated from Scripture alone but were part of the sacred Tradition passed on from the apostles to their successors within the Church, being the sole depository of apostolic doctrine and the pillar and ground of the truth (1Tim3:15).
+It was never intended that the Church delineate essential matters such as the real presence from Scripture alone.
+Rather, they were part of the sacred Tradition passed on from the apostles to their successors within the Church.
+For she is the sole depository of apostolic doctrine and the pillar and ground of the truth (1Tim3:15).